CULTURE

 A24

-The frothy A24 drama presents a clear-cut case of corporate sexual harassment (HR professionals, cover your ears), though based on the trailer below, it’s not clear who is at fault for violating the boundaries between CEO (Kidman) and intern (Dickinson).
+The frothy A24 drama presents a clear-cut case of corporate sexual harassment (HR professionals, cover your ears), though based on the new trailer below, it’s not clear who is at fault for violating the boundaries between CEO (Kidman) and intern (Dickinson).
 Those shifting power dynamics are explored with cheeky explicitness, with Dickinson’s character at one point literally ordering a quivering Kidman, who feigns offense and reluctance, to get on her knees.
 For a woman expected to carry the weight of the world on her shoulders, the trailer suggests, it’s a relief to not be in control for once—and her repressed need for submission is one that only Dickinson can intuit and satisfy.

-Probably not the best film to watch with your family, Babygirl nonetheless hits theaters on Christmas Day.
+While it’s probably not the best film to watch with your family, Babygirl nonetheless hits theaters on Christmas Day.

-Watch the Babygirl trailer below:
+Watch the latest Babygirl trailer below: